eight04/angular-datetime/README.md

 -----------
 * Prevent keydown to restrict editing static node doesn't work well with chinese IME.
 * Use Tab key to navigate between inputs will auto select text in Chrome.
+* Since Angular use dirty check to detect model change, we have to create a new date object everytime the view change.
+Perhaps there is a way to tell Angular to update view manually.